Service

 ResultDocumentation + action plan

-Fire / thermal eventsCause assessment, documentation, differentiation of plausible hypotheses
+Fire / thermal eventsRoot cause assessment, documentation, differentiation of plausible hypotheses

 Storm / hailExtent of damage, affected components, technical assessment

-1. Preservation and documentation: Photos, components, cable routes, connection areas, as-is condition.
+1. Preservation & documentation: Photos, components, cable routes, connection areas, as-found condition.

-2. Document review: Design, string plan, test reports, component list.
+2. Document review: Design, string plan, test protocols, component list.

 3. Technical assessment: Damage pattern, plausibility of causes, differentiation.